Here I am, hovering, flying, floating in the air. This is the foundation of all hand-balancing.

 - VISUALIZE/DREAM/IMAGINE that you are performing this move perfectly.
 Go ahead, do it now, I’ll wait.
-(No seriously, imagine yourself right now doing this motion in your minds eye.)
+(No seriously, imagine yourself right now doing this motion in the first person.)

 Below is a clip taken from Kino’s video tutorial.
-This is another tough one, but also very neat to nail down.
+This is another tough one, not as hard as the others, but also very neat to nail down.

 - Go into a super-short downward dog, so short that you could just lean your knees onto your arms into crow.
 Do that many times.

 - If you’re comfortable with that, make your downward dog a little bit longer (but still very short) so that all you need to do is a tiny jump into crow.